MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-dssa-filter.md

 # DSSA Log Filter

+To make searching log files easier, below is a DSSA filter file for the [TextAnalysisTool](https://github.com/TextAnalysisTool/Releases).

-To load a DSSA log filter:
+To use the DSSA log filter:

 1. Copy and paste the lines below and save them into a text file named "esimdownload.tat."